francescoFH/CV/README.md

 - A 16-week intensive programming Bootcamp.
 - The training is primarily self-led, encouraging students to develop solutions to problems by themselves, in pairs, and in teams.
 - Makers champion Agile/XP methodologies and practices, such as pair programming, TDD and OOD.
+- The training is primarily self-led, encouraging students to develop solutions to problems by themselves, in pairs, and teams.
+- Makers champion Agile/XP methodologies and practices, such as pair programming, TDD and OOD.
 - Tech/Tools worked with: Ruby, Javascript, Swift, Rails, Sinatra, Xcode, PostgreSQL, TravisCI, Heroku, RSpec, Capybara, Jasmine.
 - I have become familiar with remote working, as the course pivoted to remote work during the COVID-19 lockdown.
-- Final project: [SOS-App][1] an emergency app that could save you when you're traveling the world!
+- Final project: [SOS-App][1] an emergency app that could save you when you're travelling the world!

 #### I.T.S.
 S. Pertini (Sept 2012 to Jul 2015) Diploma in Surveying
 - My training in Surveying made me a creative person, it shaped me into an individual that brings new and bold ideas to all projects.
 It brought me a problem-solving attitude that is useful every time a problem seems unsolvable.